alura/techguide/_data/downloadFiles/EN_US/java.md

 - [ ] **Clean Code**:
    - Applying simple techniques that aim to make a code easier to write and read
    - Refactoring your code to make it clearer
-- [ ] **Domain-Driven Design (DDD) concepts**:
+- [ ] **Domain-Driven Design (DDD) Concepts**:
-   - Domain-driven design is an approach to software design and development that is first informed by business requirements.
-The program’s components (objects, classes, arrays, etc.) indicate the industry, sector, or domain in which the business operates.
+   - Domain-Driven Design (DDD) is an approach to software design and development that is first informed by business requirements.
+The program components (objects, classes, arrays, etc.) indicate the industry, sector, or business domain in which the business operates.
-   - Designing domains effectively
+   - Modeling domains effectively
    - Basing complex projects on domain models
-   - Knowing the building blocks of DDD
+   - Getting to know the building blocks of DDD